poirier/cheat/django/drf_blog_post.rst

             thing.b = validated_data['b']
             return thing

-DRF passes the validated data to our `update` object, the same as it does for our `create` method, along with the original object.
+DRF passes the validated data to our `update` method, the same as it does for our `create` method, along with the original object.
 Our `update` method must make changes to the original object, then return it.

-If this was a Django application and Thing was a model, then update would also be expected to save the updated Thing before returning.
+If this was a Django application and Thing was a model, then `update` would also be expected to save the updated Thing before returning.

 Trying again::